Home Renovation on Bushfire Prone Land

 It is not always as simple as having the bush view to know if your property is “Bushfire Prone Land”.
 A good way to find out initially is to contact us and we should be able to give you some information straight away.

-Ultimately a 149 Certificate, which is issued by the local Council, will confirm whether your property is bushfire prone or not.
+Ultimately a Section 10.7 Planning Certificate, which is issued by your local Council, will confirm whether your property is bushfire prone or not.
+This certificate replaces the old 149 Certificate.

-However what a 149 Certificate will not tell you is the level to which your property is bushfire affected.
+However what a Section 10.7 Planning Certificate will not tell you is the level to which your property is bushfire affected.
 The assessment of the level of risk associated with “Bushfire Prone Land” is commonly known as the BAL (Bushfire Attack Level) rating.
 There is a range of BAL levels,

 - BAL-FZ (Flame Zone)